bpbond/luzlogr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs, and 1 NOTE (only 3 days after last submission).

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.